 For Trip #1 By Motorboat we suggest you bring a hat, sunscreen, camera, water, a snack, and towel if you intend to swim.

-The boat is carpeted so sandals or light shoes are fine, as well as light clothing eg T-shirt and shorts.
+Sandals or light shoes are fine, as well as light clothing eg T-shirt and shorts.

 For Trips #2 & #3 By Kayak same as for #1 above, however many prefer to wear a swim suit as you need to step into knee-deep water